-- 2.18.8.1 The Quality Committee will be attended by the Director of Quality, Legal and Clinical, the Director of Operations, and the Assistant Director of Quality and Improvement. - 2.18.8.2 Other PHSO executives and senior managers may be asked to attend Committee meetings for consideration of specific items relating to their respective areas of responsibility.
+- 2.18.8.1 The Quality Committee will be attended by the Ombudsman, Chief Executive, Director of Legal, Quality and Clinical, the Director of Operations, Assistant Director of Quality and Improvement, and the Chief of Staff. - 2.18.8.2 Other PHSO executives and senior managers may be asked to attend Committee meetings for consideration of specific items relating to their respective areas of responsibility.
 This will be agreed with the Committee Chair prior to each meeting.
+The Committee will be provided with a secretariat function by the Governance Team.